oracle/graal/truffle/docs/bytecode_dsl/BytecodeDSL.md

-# Introduction to Bytecode DSL
+# Introduction to the Bytecode DSL

-Bytecode DSL is a DSL for automatically generating bytecode interpreters in Truffle.
-Just as Truffle DSL abstracts away the tricky and tedious details of AST interpreters, the goal of Bytecode DSL is to abstract away the tricky and tedious details of a bytecode interpreter – the bytecode encoding, control flow, quickening, and so on – leaving only the language-specific semantics for the language to implement.
+The Bytecode DSL is a DSL for automatically generating bytecode interpreters in Truffle.
+Just as Truffle DSL abstracts away the tricky and tedious details of AST interpreters, the goal of the Bytecode DSL is to abstract away the tricky and tedious details of a bytecode interpreter – the bytecode encoding, control flow, quickening, and so on – leaving only the language-specific semantics for the language to implement.

-This document is the starting point for learning about Bytecode DSL.
+This document is the starting point for learning about the Bytecode DSL.
 See the [resources](#resources) section below for more guides and tutorials.

-Note: At the moment, Bytecode DSL is an **experimental feature**.
+Note: At the moment, the Bytecode DSL is an **experimental feature**.
 We encourage you to give it a try, but be forewarned that its APIs are still susceptible to change a little bit between releases.

 ## Why a bytecode interpreter?